App Previews (video on the iOS App Store): thoughts and tips

 Don’t just take a one-take screen capture for your app preview, even though Apple says it’s OK to do it.

-Have a look at as many app previews as you can (starting by the ones presented at the WWDC14 session – update Dec14: and some of the ones we’ve produced) and think about creative ways to present your app within the guidelines.
+Have a look at as many app previews as you can (starting by the ones presented at the WWDC14 session – update Dec14: and some of the app store promo videos we’ve produced) and think about creative ways to present your app within the guidelines.

 You don’t have to stop at only one version neither, especially since it’s still hard to know what will be approved and more important what will work best for your app or game.